PraveenKS30/Ultimate_Spark_Guide/README.md

 #### Summary :

-`RDD consists of partitions
+`1.
+RDD consists of partitions`
-`Partition is an atomic unit of parallelism.
+`2.
+Partition is an atomic unit of parallelism.`
-`RDD may have narrow or wide dependencies.
+`3.
+RDD may have narrow or wide dependencies.`
-`Narrow dependencies can be pipelined.
+`4.
+Narrow dependencies can be pipelined.`
-`Wide dependencies cause shuffles, which creates new stages.
+`5.
+Wide dependencies cause shuffles, which creates new stages.` `6.
+Shuffles are expensive.`
-`Shuffles are expensive.

 ## Articles :